ton-society/grants-and-bounties/README.md

 3. Finish the task and verify that all task deliverables are completed
 4. Open a pull request.
 Name it using the name of the task and put your name in the [Hall of Fame](https://github.com/ton-society/ton-footsteps#hall-of-fame)
 5. Leave a comment to link the pull request to the issue.
 For example: `PR for #3`
-6. Leave a comment with information about your results
+6. Leave a comment with information about your ton wallet address and results achieved
 7. Wait for the committee to review your pull request

 ### Hall of Fame